Laidley Creek Restoration Master Plan

 It involves:

-• Improving the water quality in Laidley Creek and ultimately Brisbane River and Moreton Bay to decrease demand pressures for potable water.
+• Improving the water quality in Laidley Creek and ultimately Brisbane River and Moreton Bay to decrease demand pressures for potable water and sediment loads in Moreton Bay.

 Measuring success

-Maintain and monitor restoration sites, especially after extreme weather events, through:
+Healthy Land & Water maintains and monitors restoration sites, especially after extreme weather events, through:

 • Targeted replanting.